 Unfortunately, variability and risk are a fact of life and cannot be wished away.
 The practical Factory Physics approach explicitly considers variability and risk.
 The idea is to determine the best possible portfolio of buffers and variability reduction for your company's unique market position and your company's objectives.
 A company selects the level of demand and demand variability it expects or the level to which it is willing to respond; this is a strategic management decision.
 There is always a tradeoff between this range of demand and the cost of inventory, capacity, and response time required for a desired service level.
 The Factory Physics approach then enables managers to establish robust control for best possible profitability.
 This approach exploits the natural behavior of a company's operations and customers.

-How do you apply this practical science to your company?
+How do you apply practical science to accelerate your company's performance?

 - Determine your most effective manufacturing and supply chain strategy.

 - Understand where your company's performance is versus where it could be.

 - Identify and implement improvements.
 Train your employees